-In this tutorial, we will show you how to install Collabtive in an Ubuntu 14.04.
+In this tutorial, we will show you how to install Collabtive on Ubuntu 14.04.
 For those of you who didn’t know, Collabtive is an open-source web-based project management software.
 The main features of Collabtive are task lists, milestones, time tracking, messaging / instant messaging, file management, role-based user permissions, reporting, exporting, calendaring and multilingual interface.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Collabtive on Ubuntu 14.04 server.
+I will show you through the step-by-step installation Collabtive on Ubuntu 14.04 server.

 Install Collabtive on Ubuntu 14.04